CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 DP_C9RNewUser-1

 The case is now found under the Case Name list and is selected by default.
-The case appears italicized as it is only temporary and will not be created until the data is received by CloudNine Review.
+The case appears italicized, indicating it is temporary and will only be created upon receiving data by CloudNine Review.

 SelectCase

-6. Enter a Custodian name, verify the Case is selected, then click Next to proceed to Step 3: Select Data for Upload screen.
+6. Enter the Upload name, confirm the Case selection, and click Next to proceed to Step 3: Select Data for Upload.

-In the Select Data for Upload screen, you choose the data to upload to CloudNine Review.
+2. Select Data for Upload, choose the data to upload to the CloudNine Review case.
+Select folders/files using either of the following options.

-1. Drag and Drop functionality to drag any number of files and folders into the area marked Drag files & folders here to add files
+1. Drag and drop any number of files and folders into the area marked Drag files & folders here to add files.

 • To view the entire path and filename, hover your cursor pointer over the file.